Arrays and Lists in SQL Server

 SELECT @clientms = datediff(ms, @starttime, @now)

-While these calls in themselves add an overhead, this means that I was guaranteed that the client-side time never could be less than the time that I measured within the procedure.
+While these calls themselves add an overhead, this means that I was guaranteed that the client-side time never could be less than the time that I measured within the procedure.
 (With different timers on different computers, there is a risk that one of them would cross a boundary when the other doesn't, so the time measured client-side could appear as lower which of course is undesirable.)

 Once equipped with tool, I computed the call overhead as the difference between the total execution time measured client-side and server-side divided by the number of calls.
 More precisely this overhead includes: